navi-language/website/learn.md

 And the argument name also uses `snake_case`, e.g.: `title`, `user_id`.
 :::

-You can define a function in the module level, or in a struct `impl` block.
+You can define a function at the module level, or in a struct `impl` block.

 - The function name must be an [identifier].
 - The arguments can be [normal arguments] or [keyword arguments].